Posted on 1 Comment

 Spring Cleaning And Cleansing

 I feel like almost everyone has heard of the concept of spring cleaning.
 It’s really a thing and has magical meaning and ties to the energy of Ostara and the Spring Equinox.
 This time is about rebirth, and renewal which makes it a perfect time for us to clean, cleanse, and purify our physical spaces and ourselves.
 So, take the time to deep clean every nook and cranny of your home.
 You can add some magic to it while you do it as well while sweeping out all of the negative, stagnant, and unwanted energies of your home.
 You do this by visualizing and using your energy to collect all that unwanted, negative, stagnant energy and than literally sweeping it and moving it out the your front door and threshold.
-To learn about more ways to cleanse, purify and protect your physical space and yourself you can do so by watching my previous classes with Divination Academy below.

 Decorate An Easter Egg Tree

 In Germany, it’s traditional to have an Easter tree to celebrate the Spring season.
 This is the same thing as a Christmas tree, except it’s for Easter.
 And if you’re pagan, call it your Ostara Tree. instead.
-Purchase hanging or make your own.
+Purchase hanging eggs or make your own.
 You can even add magical symbols and words to each egg.

 Ostara And Spring Equinox Wish